ncanderson/second_brain/Zettelkasten/Thaminan.md

 # Thaminan
 A would-be [[vampire]] from [[Baisteirano]]

 **Description:** This slender man stands about 5'2".
 He wears a perfectly clean shirt and pair of pants.
 His silver hair is cut short.
 His fair skin shows little sign of his aristocratic breeding.
 Journeying with his servant to [[Eukarth]], he hopes to pursue rumors of vampires in the deep jungles.
 Until then, he sleeps in a coffin of earth, and refuses to be outside in the sunlight.
-Culturally [[Ta Hio]].
+Culturally [[Ta Hio Language Group]].

 **Personality:** He is quite rude, and likes to deride his opponents skill and shout insults at them.
 He does not trust anyone and sleeps with one eye open.